- What’s new for people with, or at risk of, HSP?

 That’s why seeking guidance and support from a genetics counsellor is a great idea when considering testing.
 Counselling may be carried out by doctors who have had special training, or by genetic counsellors who are educated and certified as such.

-The service is available at most major hospitals in Australia.
-Counsellors provide information about inheritance and the chances of having children affected by a particular inherited disease.
+The service is available at several major hospitals in Australia and New Zealand.
+Counselors provide information about inheritance and the chances of having children affected by a particular inherited disease.
 They can also provide emotional support, make referrals to other resources and guide couples through family planning options and decisions.

 What is a gene and what is a mutation?